 February 1717: Records of the time indicate the HMS Scarborough, a 32 gun fifth-rate British warship, was in the vicinity of Blackbeard and his pirate crew near Nevis.
 The deposition of Henry Bostock recounts that the pirates “had met the Man of Warr on this station, but said they had no business with her, but if she had chased them they would have kept their Way.”
 No battle occurred.

-September 1717: “Gentleman Pirate” Stede Bonnet, who has traded plantation life for a pirate ship, cedes command of his sloop, the Revenge, to Blackbeard.
+September 29, 1717: “Gentleman Pirate” Stede Bonnet, who has traded plantation life for a pirate ship, cedes command of his sloop, the Revenge, to Blackbeard.
+The Revenge was crewed by about 150 men and armed with 12 guns.
 Bonnet, recovering from serious wounds he received during an encounter with a Spanish man of war, sees the move as temporary.
-Reports cite raids along the North American coast, including the capture of the sloop Betty, where Bonnet and Blackbeard seize Madeira wine, sugar, clothing and other items.
+Reports of the time cite raids along the North American coast, including the capture of the sloop Betty, where Bonnet and Blackbeard seize Madeira wine, sugar, clothing and other items.

 November 28, 1717: The French slaver La Concorde encounters Blackbeard off the coast of Saint Vincent.
-Blackbeard and his pirates capture the frigate and leave the Frenchmen the smaller of Thatch’s two sloops.
+During the voyage sixty-one slaves and sixteen crewmen expired.
+Blackbeard and his pirates capture the frigate after firing “two volleys of cannons and musketry” and leave the Frenchmen the smaller of Thatch’s two sloops.
 Thatch forced the three surgeons on board, carpenters and a cook to remain with his pirate crew.
 The displaced Frenchmen rename the sloop the Mauvaise Rencontre (Bad Meeting), and make sail for Martinique.
 Blackbeard offloads La Concorde‘s slaves, crew and cargo in Bequia where the slaves were later recaptured by the returning crew of the Mauvaise Rencontre.
 Thatch renames La Concorde the Queen Anne’s Revenge and equips her with 40 guns.

 Late 1717-early 1718: Reports cite Blackbeard, and his pirate crew on the Queen Anne’s Revenge, plundering vessels near St. Vincent, St. Lucia, Nevis, Antigua, Puerto Rica and Hispaniola.
 The captures include the Great Allen, a large merchantman laden with valuable cargo including silver coins, plate and other cargo, taken near the Island of St. Vincent.
 Documents also indicate Thatch spent the winter of 1717-1718 harassing shipping sailing to and from the port of Vera Cruz, Mexico and traversing the Bay of Honduras.

-April 1718: On April 4th or 5th at Turneffe Atoll, in the Bay of Honduras, Blackbeard captures the ten gun, logwood cutting sloop Adventure and forces its captain, David Herriot, to join him.
+April 1718: On April 4th or 5th at Turneffe Atoll, in the Bay of Honduras, Blackbeard captures the ten gun, logwood cutting sloop Adventure out of Jamaica, and forces its captain, David Herriot, to join him.
 Also on board was Edward Robinson, the ship’s gunner, who would later be involved in the Battle of Cape Fear River.
-Blackbeard then makes Israel Hands captain of the Adventure.
+Blackbeard then makes Israel Hands captain of the 80 ton Adventure.

 April 9, 1718: Thatch’s enlarged fleet of ships loot and burn the Protestant Caesar, captained by William Wyer, off Roatan, Honduras.
 Wyer and his crew flee in their longboats into the mangrove jungle and watch as Blackbeard picks their vessel clean before setting it ablaze and sailing for North Carolina.